 - ⅓ cup hoisin sauce plus more to glaze the meatloaf, if desired

-- 1 tbsp neutral vegetable oil for brushing the top of meatloaf
+- 1 tablespoon neutral vegetable oil for brushing the top of meatloaf

 - ¼ cup slivered almonds, toasted for garnish